Can The Mexican Government Take My Property?

 To legally own your property as a foreigner in the restricted zone your Title/ Deed is a trust called a Fideicomiso.
 It is held in 50-year increments and there is some confusion, people fear they will lose their rights to the property after it expires.
 This is not the case.
 The real estate trust (Fideicomiso) is simply renewed every 50 years by the Minister of Foreign Affairs with a new 50-year permit renewing in perpetuity and can be passed on to heirs.

 Ejido land is the property that a foreigner should not be buying.
 You may be offered a great price for a great piece of property.
 This land is not for private sale, as a foreigner, you may be considered a trespasser and be removed from the property.
-The Ejido is property which Mexican Nationals are given the right to use by the government for living, working and typically farming.
+The Ejido is a property that Mexican Nationals are given the right to use by the government for living, working and typically farming.

 Protect Your Investment